vmath89/Log-Analysis/README.md

 ```
 python3 news.py
 ```
-The program is interactive and will prompt the user to enter a number whose value determines which of the report sections will be generated, o rif the program needs to exit.
+The program is interactive and will prompt the user to enter a number whose value determines which of the report sections will be generated, or if the program needs to exit.